 If you are more than 15 minutes late, your appointment will be considered missed and a $50 cancellation charge will be applied.
 Please call us the moment you find that you are running late, and we will try to accommodate you.

 If you find that you cannot make your scheduled appointment, please call our office at (832) 871-4111 as soon as possible to cancel or reschedule your appointment.
-In order to provide the best possible service and availability to all our patients, it is office policy to charge a $30 fee for any regular appointments not cancelled with the front desk by phone at least one business day prior.
+In order to provide the best possible service and availability to all our patients, it is office policy to charge a $50 fee for any regular appointments not cancelled with the front desk by phone at least two business days prior.
 We have a long list of patients trying to get in for a dermatology appointment, so please give us enough notice if you cannot make your scheduled time slot.
-Please note that there is a $100 cancellation fee for procedure and surgery appointments.
+Please note that there is a $200 cancellation fee for standard procedure and surgery appointments.
 High-demand appointment times which require full prepayment are subject to forfeiture of the entire payment if the appointment was ot cancelled at least 2 business days prior.

 As a courtesy, our office will try to call, text, and/or email a reminder prior to your appointment.
 Please respond as requested to our text and email reminders to expedite our scheduling system.
 If we are unable to obtain appointment confirmation, we may be forced to cancel and postpone the scheduled appointment time.

-To schedule new patient appointments with Dr. Brown and Diana, we require a $30 deposit.
-To schedule cosmetic procedures, we require a deposit which varies from $25 to $250, depending on the time involved.
+All appointments with Dr. Brown and Tori, require a $50 deposit.
+To schedule cosmetic procedures, we require a deposit which varies from $50 to $200, depending on the time involved.
 We are unable to reserve an appointment time until the deposit is made.
 This deposit is fully refundable if the appointment is cancelled at least 2 business days prior to the scheduled time, as per our cancellation policy.
 Full prepayment is required to reserve certain high-demand appointment times (i.e. holiday appointments).
 We are unable to refund prepayments if the appointment was not cancelled at least 2 business days prior to the scheduled time.

 What to Bring